bluecurrent/HomeAssistantAPI/docs/source/documentation/integration-documentation.md

 ### async_setup_entry(hass: HomeAssistant, config_entry: ConfigEntry) -> bool

 - Retrieves the api token from the config_entry.
-- Tries to connect to the API
+- Tries to connect to the API.
-- Starts the loop
+- Starts the loop.
 - Waits until `CHARGE_POINTS` is received.
 - Stores the connector, so it can be retrieved in other classes.
-- Tells Ha to start the platform setup
+- Tells Ha to start the platform setup.
 - Sets disconnect to be called when the integration is unloaded.
 - Defines all service methods.
 - Registers services.

 ### async_unload_entry(hass: HomeAssistant, config_entry: ConfigEntry) -> bool

-unloads the config entry.
+- Unloads the config entry.

 ### set_entities_unavailable(hass: HomeAssistant, config_id: str)

-- sets all BlueCurrent entities to unavailable
+- Sets all BlueCurrent entities to unavailable.

 ## Connector